tkeburia/test-rest/README.md

-# testRest
+# test-rest
-A sample rest application that can return different responses based on request parameters
+A simple rest application that can return different responses based on request parameters

 # Run with maven
 This is a spring boot application that can be started by running mvn spring-boot:run